Principal Investigator

 current masters in SLP student at Northwestern.
 Major: CSD with minors in Spanish and Psychology.
 I owe my interest in language development and communication disorders to my nephew who has autism.
 Working in the lab has given me the opportunity to boost my phonetic ear through completing child language transcriptions, as well as allowing me to interact with participants and collect data through video chat!
 Outside of the lab, I love to exercise, read books, watch Polish soap operas with my mom, and hang out with my little niece and nephew.
 In the future, I hope to become a pediatric speech-language pathologist and help children just like my nephew reach their full potential!

-Kevin Zhang, Undergraduate ’19, current researcherkevin5
+Kevin Zhang, Undergraduate ’19, current researcher

 Major: Biology.
 I am interested in applying research to real-world settings.
 I find that the research field of communication development and diseases has great potential in helping those affected by communication disorders.
 One of my projects in the lab, funded by an Undergraduate Research Grant, focuses on determining which form of measurement best predicts language improvement after intervention.
 I also translate at the China Town health clinic, volunteer at NorthShore Hospital, work at the school athletic center, and run in my free time.